 In League matches the Captains shall act as referees and nominate markers and measurers as necessary.
 Score cards to be checked every three ends and markers to remain within close proximity of each other in order that cards can be checked and verified.

 All games to commence promptly at 7.00pm.
 During the months of APRIL, AUGUST and SEPTEMBER games to commence at 6.30 pm.
 And 7.00pm. where there are floodlights.
 A minimum of FOUR BLOCKS to be on the green and maintained during the match.
 Captains to use their discretion and put FIVE BLOCKS on the green when necessary to avoid playing in the dark.
 In the event of a player not being in attendance when they are due to play, the next pair of players will be put on to maintain 4 blocks.
 The player who was not available will go on at the next opportunity.

 In all matches, VISITORS to take the Jack.
 A maximum mark to be set not exceeding 38 metres.
 No practise by either team.
 Standard Jacks to be used.
 Games to be TWENTY-ONE up.
-Teams to consist of NINE PLAYERS.
+Teams to consist of EIGHT PLAYERS.

 At the Captains’ discretion, any RESERVES can play at the end of a match provided there are no more than FOUR BLOCKS on the green at any time.
 RESERVE GAMES to be FIFTEEN-UP, these RESERVE MATCHES will not count in the match.

 In the event of a tie in chalks at the end of season the winner will be decided on the team with the most wins and if still a tie the team with the most winners.

 All winners of trophies shall hold them until 31st August of the year following the date of their presentation.
 They shall then return them in a clean, sound and polished condition to the Competition Secretary.
 The League shall be responsible for the cost of engraving.

 Match result to be based on the number of chalks gained overall.